frontenddogma/web-development-glossary/manuscript/p.md

 : A formatted unit of data carried by a packet-switched network.
 A packet consists of control information and user data, which is also known as the payload.
 Control information provides data for delivering the payload, for example: source and destination network addresses, error detection codes, and sequencing information.
 Typically, control information is found in packet headers and trailers.&nbsp;[†](#w-packet)

 Padding
-: Per the CSS box model, the (width of the) padding area of a box, that is, an element on a web page.
+: Per the CSS box model, the (width of the) padding area of a box, that is, an element of a document.
 The padding area lies between the content and border areas of a box.

 Page
 : → Web page

 Page impression
-: → Pageview
+: → Page view

 Page prediction
 : A browser feature or script which, when enabled, tells the browser to download resources the user is likely to visit before any user requests for the content are made.
 Page prediction improves performance by enabling almost instant loading of predicted content.
 However, page prediction may also download content a user does not request.&nbsp;[‡](#m-page-prediction)

 Page Quality
-: Custom quality criteria for web pages (Google) and Facebook Pages (Facebook).
+: Custom and proprietary quality criteria for web pages (Google) and Facebook Pages (Facebook).

 PageRank
 : An algorithm used by Google Search to rank web pages in their search engine results.
 PageRank was named after Larry Page, one of the founders of Google.
 PageRank is a way of measuring the importance of website pages.
 According to Google: “PageRank works by counting the number and quality of links to a page to determine a rough estimate of how important the website is.
 The underlying assumption is that more important websites are likely to receive more links from other websites.”
 Currently, PageRank is not the only algorithm used by Google to order search results, but it is the first algorithm that was used by the company, and it is the best known.&nbsp;[†](#w-pagerank)